aaronchong888/AWS-No-Code-Analytics-and-Machine-Learning-Workshop/prerequisites/instructor-led/README.md

 1. Open AWS console and switch to AWS region communicated by your instructor.

-::alert[Ireland is depicted on the image below but you can choose other region as well wherever QuickSight is available.
-The right region must be communicated by your instructor.]{type=warning}
+> Ireland is depicted on the image below but you can choose other region as well wherever QuickSight is available.
+The right region must be communicated by your instructor.

 ![](/static/prerequisites/image22.png)